codebar/tutorials/elixir/lesson0/tutorial.md

 underneath.
 [Erlang](https://en.wikipedia.org/wiki/Erlang_(programming_language)) was
 created to solve a very difficult problem-that of telecommunications.
-As such it has some characteristics that make it a very good language for building reliable and robust systems.
+As such it has some characteristics that makes it a very good language for building reliable and robust systems.
 Elixir builds upon this solid foundation whilst adding its own characteristics alongside a Ruby-like syntax with which many people are familiar with.